fabrice-ducos/tactcl/README.md

 If tcljava is installed elsewhere on your system, just adapt the paths accordingly.

+CAVEAT: there seems to be a bug in at least some implementations of `jrunscript`on MacOSX.
+If you experience an `UnsatisfiedLinkError` despite of providing the proper `java.library.path`, you should set the `DYLD_LIBRARY_PATH` environment variable to the same value as `java.library.path` (or extend it depending on your needs).
+This bug wasn't observed on other systems (e.g. Linux/Ubuntu or Windows/MSYS2).

 ## Requirements
   - A modern JDK (JDK 5+, JDK 8+ recommended)
   - A modern version of Tcl (8.6+ recommended)